-The potential environmental risks that may arise as a result of construction activities, or during the maintenance of the structures must be identified, and appropriate emergency response procedures must be compiled for each emergency scenario.
+The potential environmental risks that may arise as a result of construction activities must be identified, and appropriate emergency response procedures must be compiled for each emergency scenario.
 Potential environmental emergencies that require an emergency response include - but are not limited to - unplanned fires, sewage spills, spills of hazardous chemicals, snake bites etc.

-- The construction contractor is responsible for identifying potential significant environmental risks that may arise as a result of pre-construction, construction and rehabilitation activities, and the contractor must formulate emergency response procedures for these potential incidents. - The Applicant (or Maintenance Contract team) is responsible for identifying the environmental risks that may arise during the operational (maintenance) phase of the development, and must formulate emergency response procedures for these potential incidents. - The ECO, the contractor and the Applicant are responsible for ensuring that all construction workers are aware of the emergency procedures, and are properly trained on how to identify and respond to an emergency incident during construction. - Depending on who is managing/ undertaking maintenance activities, the Applicant is responsible for ensuring that all members who form part of the maintenance team during the operational phase are aware of the emergency procedures to be followed in response to an emergency incident during the undertaking of maintenance of the structure. - An emergency procedure must clearly indicate who will take charge during an emergency, and the roles and responsibilities of workers and authorities during an emergency. - The construction contractor is responsible for ensuring that the requirements of the Occupational Health & Safety Act (OHSA) are adhered to during the construction phase.
-The Applicant is responsible for ensuring compliance with the OHSA during the undertaking of maintenance activities.
+- The construction contractor is responsible for identifying potential significant environmental risks that may arise as a result of pre-construction, construction and rehabilitation activities, and the contractor must formulate emergency response procedures for these potential incidents. - The Applicant (or homeowners association) is responsible for identifying the environmental risks that may arise during the operational phase of the development, and must formulate emergency response procedures for these potential incidents. - The ECO, the contractor and the Applicant are responsible for ensuring that all construction workers are aware of the emergency procedures, and are properly trained on how to identify and respond to an emergency incident during construction. - The Applicant is responsible for ensuring that all members who form part of the construction team are aware of the emergency procedures to be followed in response to an emergency incident. - An emergency procedure must clearly indicate who will take charge during an emergency, and the roles and responsibilities of workers and authorities during an emergency. - The construction contractor is responsible for ensuring that the requirements of the Occupational Health & Safety Act (OHSA) are adhered to during the construction phase.
+The Applicant is responsible for ensuring compliance with the OHSA during the undertaking of construction activities.